-- Spot rare wildlife on safari in Udawalawe & Yala National Parks
+- Spot rare wildlife on safari in Udawalawe and Yala National Parks

-- Visit orphaned elephant calves at the Elephant Transit Home
+- Visit orphaned baby elephants at the Elephant Transit Home

-- Watch whales and dolphins at Mirissa Beach
+- Watch whales and dolphins off the shores of Mirissa

 - Relax on the golden sands of Bentota